About the course

 Successful candidates will demonstrate a good understanding of teaching and learning within a secondary school setting.
 Candidates may wish to evidence their understanding by drawing on related examples or experiences, such as time spent in schools or other learning settings.

-Subject to a satisfactory declaration in relation to the Childcare Disqualification Regulation Act 2009
+satisfactory declaration in relation to the Childcare Disqualification Regulation Act 2009 are all required.

 About the training provider